markcerqueira/oscreplayer/README.md

 # oscreplayer - <em>utility to replay OSC messages</em>
 originally by [Tom Lieber](https://github.com/alltom) with modifications by [Mark Cerqueira](https://github.com/markcerqueira), [Spencer Salazar](https://github.com/spencersalazar)

-## HOW TO
-### SETUP
+## SETUP
 Run *bundle* *install* to get the required gems.
 We developed this on Ruby version 1.9.3 so you should use at least that.
 Run <b>ruby --version</b> to check your version of ruby.

-### RECORDING MESSAGES
+## RECORDING MESSAGES
-Recording OSC messages with *oscrecorder* requires specifying the port (--port, -p) to listen for OSC messages on and optionally, specifying a filename (--filename, -f) to write YAML-encoded message data to.
+Recording OSC messages with *oscrecorder* requires specifying the port (--port, -p) to listen for OSC messages on and optionally:
+* A string specifying a filename (--filename, -f) to write recorded data to.
 If no filename is specified, data is written to stdout.
-Optionally, if the forward flag (--forward, -o) is defined, messages received will be forwarded to the address of the recorded message and the port + 2 (because you cannot bind two Ruby OSC clients to the same port).
+* A flag (--forward, -o) that enables forwarding for recorded messages.
+Messages will be forwarded to the address of the recorded message and the port + 2 (because you cannot bind two osc-ruby OSC clients to the same port).

 Message data is cached and flushed to the file/stdout every 2 seconds and when an interrupt (i.e. SystemExit, Interrupt) is received.
 Be careful to only send one interrupt (crtl+c only once) because you may interrupt the last flushing of data if you send multiple interrupts.

 ``` shell
 # grabs OSC messages received on port 4420, writing data to the osc_data.yml file